-Located in the province of South Holland and possibly occupied since Roman times, Leyden was granted city rights in 1266.
+Located in the province of South Holland and possibly inhabited since Roman times, Leyden was granted city rights in 1266.
 The city’s cloth industry flourished after the arrival of weavers from plague-ridden Ypres in the 14th century.
 In 1572, Leyden joined the rebellion against Spanish overlordship of the Netherlands and withstood a Spanish siege.
-In 1575, William of Orange, the leader of the Dutch rebellion, founded the university at Leyden in gratitude for its role in the war against the Spanish.
+In 1575, William of Orange, the leader of the Dutch rebellion, founded the university at Leyden in gratitude for the city’s role in the war against the Spanish.
 Leyden still celebrates the lifting of the Spanish siege every year on October 3rd, with a parade and a lot of food and drink.

 Leyden flourished both academically and economically during the Dutch Golden Age in the 17th century, becoming Holland’s second city after Amsterdam.
 As in Amsterdam, the layout of the expanding city was determined by grachten (canals).
 The city’s luck changed with that of its textile industry, pushed out in the 18th century by Holland’s high wages.
 The city shrunk, and would only start to grow beyond its Golden Age-sized belt of grachten at the turn of the 20th century.